PNSVN3035/movie-app/README.md

-# Welcome to Form Movie App
+# Welcome to Movie App

 ## Technologies Used
 - HTML, CSS & JAVASCRIPT